International collaborations and activities on health technology assessment

 Page contents

-Participation in global health technology assessment networks
+Participation in global networks

 Health Technology Assessment international (HTAi)